mickeybeurskens/mickeybeurskens.github.io/blog_store/posts/artificial_intelligence/language_model_risk_field_guide.md

 *This post is co-authored by Mickey Beurskens and Carlo Lepelaars.
-It is cross-post on both [Mickey’s website](https://mickey.coffee) and [Carlo’s Medium profile](https://medium.com/@carlolepelaars).
-More on the authors below.
-Enjoy the read!*
+It has been cross-posted on both [Mickey’s website](https://mickey.coffee) and [Carlo’s Medium profile](https://medium.com/@carlolepelaars).
+More on the authors below.*

 # The Language Model Risk Field Guide